craigrmc/alignment/notes.md

 * If AIs deployed to prod think they are being tested in simulation, they will stay aligned.

 * You can't verify that it want to be morally correct.
 But you can verify it knows what is morally correct.
-Better than not knowning.
+Better than not knowing.

 * Train for uncertainty.
-AIs will never know the answer to every single question, every desicion, or every action.
+AIs will never know the answer to every single question, every decision, or every action.
 It is okay to say I don't know.

 * Having no answer is better than the wrong answer.